webdoc-labs/webdoc/example/README.md

 Example documented package.

+## Maintenance status

+This is a reference-only example and is excluded from Rush publishing.
+The published `@webdoc/example` 1.0.0 package is not a supported runtime dependency.
+For supported use, install `@webdoc/cli` in the project you want to document, then copy only the configuration or source patterns needed from this example.

 This package contains all sorts of fun stuff while demonstrating what things webdoc can document.

 ## Usage